The Grass Roots: 1982 to 1993

-In 1982, Grill decided to go forward with a brand-new lineup consisting of seasoned session players.
-They were Terry Oubre (guitars, backing vocals), Charles Judge (keyboards, synthesizers, backing vocals), and Ralph Gilmore (drums, percussion, backing vocals).
-Another keyboardist, Bob Luna, came in around mid-1982 to subtitute for Judge on dates when he was not available.
+In 1982 Grill went forward with a brand-new lineup consisting of seasoned session players.
+They were Terry Oubre (guitars, backing vocals), Charles Judge (keyboards, synthesizers, backing vocals) and Ralph Gilmore (drums, percussion, backing vocals).
+Another keyboardist, Bob Luna, came in around mid-1982 to substitute for Judge on dates when he was not available.
 That same year, the new band released Powers of the Night on MCA.
 This was the last album of new material to be released by the Grass Roots to date.

-Later in 1982, the Grass Roots performed an Independence Day concert on the National Mall in Washington, DC, attracting a large crowd and setting a record for attendance (over half a million people), at that time, for an outdoor concert for a single musical act.
+Later in 1982, the Grass Roots performed an Independence Day concert on the National Mall in Washington, D.C., attracting a large crowd and setting a record for attendance (over half a million people), at that time, for an outdoor concert for a single musical act.
 In April 1983, James G. Watt, President Ronald Reagan's Secretary of the Interior, banned Independence Day concerts on the mall by such groups.
 Watt said, "rock bands" that had performed on the Mall on Independence Day in 1981 and 1982 had encouraged drug use and alcoholism and had attracted "the wrong element", who would mug people and families attending any similar events in the future.
 During the ensuing uproar, Grill stated that he felt "highly insulted" by Watt's remarks, which he called "nothing but un-American".